-Comments on the OFL, ABC, total ACL, and OY are summarized below:
+Comments on the ABC, total ACL, and OY are summarized below:

-- One comment supported Alternative 2. - This comment was included in a letter submitted by an organization. - One comment supported maintaining status quo.
+- One comment supported Alternative 2. - o This comment was included in a letter submitted by an organization. - One comment supported maintaining status quo.

 The current greater amberjack total ACL is set equal to the ABC.
-The OFL and ABC recommended by the SSC in this amendment would update that value to be based on the best scientific information available.
-Therefore, setting the ABC, total ACL, and annual OY at the recommended ABC levels is expected to prevent overfishing.
-The SSC's recommended ABC also accounts for the change in recreational catch estimation from the Marine Recreational Fishing Statistical Survey (MRFSS) methodology to the Marine Recreational Information Program (MRIP) Fishing Effort Survey (FES).
+The overfishing limit (OFL) and ABC recommended by the SSC in this amendment would update that value to be based on the best scientific information available from the latest stock assessment.
+Therefore, the Council expects that setting the ABC, total ACL, and annual OY at the recommended ABC levels prevents overfishing.
+The SSC's recommended ABC accounts for the change in recreational catch estimation from the Marine Recreational Fishing Statistical Survey (MRFSS) methodology to the Marine Recreational Information Program (MRIP) Fishing Effort Survey (FES).
 Setting the total ACL and annual OY equal to the recommended ABCs decreases the likelihood of accountability measures (AM) being triggered, thus reducing negative impacts to fishing communities.
-Additionally, with the SEDAR 59 (2020) stock assessment indicating the stock is not overfished and not experiencing overfishing, there is no indication that a buffer between ABC and total ACL is needed to maintain the health of the stock at this time.
+Additionally, with the Southeast Data, Assessment, and Review (SEDAR) 59 (2020) stock assessment indicating the stock is not overfished and not experiencing overfishing, the Council determined that there is no indication that a buffer between ABC and total ACL is needed to maintain the health of the stock at this time.

-The Council chose to maintain the relationship of total ACL and annual OY equaling ABC and update ABC to the values most recently recommended by the SSC by selecting Preferred Alternative 2.
-The Council determined that Preferred Alternative 2 would best meet the purpose of adjusting catch levels to prevent overfishing of the greater amberjack stock using the best scientific information available while also maximizing social and economic benefits from increased harvest opportunities while the stock's biomass is above B{MSY}.
-Preferred Alternative 2 best meets the goals and objectives of the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region, as amended, while complying with the requirements of the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) and other applicable law.
+The Council chose to maintain the relationship of the total ACL and annual OY equaling the ABC and chose to update the ABC to the values most recently recommended by the SSC by selecting Preferred Alternative 2.
+The Council determined that Preferred Alternative 2 would best meet the purpose of adjusting catch levels to prevent overfishing of the greater amberjack stock using the best scientific information available while also maximizing social and economic benefits from increased harvest opportunities while the stock's biomass is above the biomass that produces maximum sustainable yield (BMSY).
+The Council decided that Preferred Alternative 2 best meets the goals and objectives of the Snapper Grouper FMP, as amended, while complying with the requirements of the Magnuson-Stevens Fishery Conservation and Management Act (Magnuson-Stevens Act) and other applicable law.